wangii/AudioStreamer/README.txt

 4) Use Interface Builder to change the TAStreamingPlayer.xib if you want to change the look.

 Notes:
-I have tested this with .mp3 and .m4a streams only.
+I have tested this with .mp3 streams only.
+Note well that the simulator will handle file types that a device will not handle!
+You must test your streams on a device!
 A number of people have forked Matt's original project to add support for other types of media.
 This library only makes calls to the AudioStreamer files so it is possible that you can incorporate someone else's fork without a lot of work on your part.